danwwagner/thermostat-controllers/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1323816.svg)](https://doi.org/10.5281/zenodo.1323816) Version 2.0.0

 This software constitutes a thermostat controller by reading attached temperature sensors and controlling a set of relays.
 The system reads both the indoor and outdoor temperatures and measures their differential.
 If the indoor temperature is not higher than the outdoor temperature by a defined amount, then a subset of the relays are activated to enable a heater to heat up the environment; the number of relays that come online are dependent upon the stage of the heater used.
 Otherwise, the relays are deactivated and no heat is applied.
+If three consecutive remote I/O errors occur, then the system reboots and attempts to read again; this occurs until five reboots have happened, after which the system remains online for the remainder of the cycle.
+The number of errors and reboots can be changed within `controlcontroller.py` and `heatcontroller.py`.

 ## Versions
 Version 1.0.0 supports two DS18B20 sensors attached.